refinedev/refine/documentation/tutorial/routing/redirects/react-router/index.md

 export const EditProduct = () => {
   const { onFinish, mutationResult, queryResult } = useForm({
+    refineCoreProps: {
       // highlight-start
       // This will redirect to the show page after the mutation is successful.
       // Default value is `"list"`.
       // We can also provide `false` to disable the redirect.
       redirect: "show",
       // highlight-end
+    },
   });

   /* ... */